 Because of his extensive experience in the telecommunications industry, in 1994 President Clinton named Lewis a member of the newly formed National Information Infrastructure (NII) Advisory Council.
 This 27-member body was the first Federal agency charged with helping to determine the future course and shape of what came to be known as the information superhighway (the Internet).

 When 61-year-old Lewis attempted to retire to Las Cruces, New Mexico, President Clinton asked him to serve as U.S. ambassador to South Africa.
 At the end of his tenure he returned to Las Cruces where he started a consulting business, Lewis and Associates.
-In 2006 Lewis was named a senior fellow at New Mexico State University, and the following year became the founding director of the university’s International Relations Institute.
+In 2006 Lewis, a member of Alpha Phi Alpha Fraternity, was named a senior fellow at New Mexico State University, and the following year became the founding director of the university’s International Relations Institute.